xnand/vpnjail/README.md

 to download it and create the two symlinks that need to be called by openvpn (see content of the script).

 Do what you want with it I don't care what kind of drugs you're buying from tor networks :)

+PS: needs root priviledges.
+If you want to execute stuff as non-root, type "sudo -u *youruser* bash" or whatever shell you use